 1. Rapid ramp up of in-house technical capabilities

-The first situation when hiring a consultant makes sense is when a rapid ramp-up of in-house technical capabilities is needed.
+The first situation when hiring an EHS consultant makes sense is when a rapid ramp-up of in-house technical capabilities is needed.
 This usually happens during times of change - mergers and acquisitions, special projects, and adjustments to a project’s timeline are a few common examples.
 Hiring any employee comes with risks and challenges and building out a new team that can function well together takes a long time.
 Engaging with consultants allows you to rapidly ramp-up your in-house capabilities with trusted, proven professionals so you can focus on the problem at hand and keep running your business.
 Consultants can also provide a valuable outside perspective to your organization that you may not see internally.

 2. Short-Term Specialist Experience